rockdaboot/wget2/docs/wget2_manual.md

   you want to be able to easily check on the contents of remote server directories (e.g. to verify that a mirror you're running is complete).

-  Note that even though Wget writes to a known filename for this file, this is not a security hole in the scenario of a user making .listing a symbolic link to /etc/passwd or something and asking "root" to run Wget in his or her directory.
-Depending on the options used, either Wget will refuse to write to .listing, making the globbing/recursion/time-stamping operation fail, or the symbolic link will be deleted and replaced with the actual .listing file, or the listing will be written to a .listing.number file.
+  Note that even though Wget2 writes to a known filename for this file, this is not a security hole in the scenario of a user making .listing a symbolic link to /etc/passwd or something and asking "root" to run Wget2 in his or her directory.
+Depending on the options used, either Wget2 will refuse to write to .listing, making the globbing/recursion/time-stamping operation fail, or the symbolic link will be deleted and replaced with the actual .listing file, or the listing will be written to a .listing.number file.

-  Even though this situation isn't a problem, though, "root" should never run Wget in a non-trusted user's directory.
-A user could do something as simple as linking index.html to /etc/passwd and asking "root" to run Wget with -N or -r so the file will be overwritten.
+  Even though this situation isn't a problem, though, "root" should never run Wget2 in a non-trusted user's directory.
+A user could do something as simple as linking index.html to /etc/passwd and asking "root" to run Wget2 with -N or -r so the file will be overwritten.

 * --no-glob

   Turn off FTP globbing.
 Globbing refers to the use of shell-like special characters (wildcards), like *, ?, [ and ] to retrieve more than one file from the same directory at once, like:

-      wget ftp://gnjilux.srk.fer.hr/*.msg
+      wget2 ftp://gnjilux.srk.fer.hr/*.msg

   By default, globbing will be turned on if the URL contains a globbing character.
 This option may be used to turn globbing on or off permanently.

   You may have to quote the URL to protect it from being expanded by your shell.
-Globbing makes Wget look for a directory listing, which is system-specific.
+Globbing makes Wget2 look for a directory listing, which is system-specific.
 This is why it currently works only with Unix FTP servers (and the ones emulating Unix "ls" output).